heidtn/clive_log/README.md

 This is a simple library for quick python debugging of live data streams.
 It's intended to run in the command line only and to be very compact.
-The primary goals of the project are to not use any external dependencies (besides the python libraries) and to try and keep the total LOC under ~1000 to make it accessible to new people.
+The primary goals of the project are to not use any external dependencies (besides the python libraries) and to try and keep the total LOC under ~1000 to make it accessible.

 ### Getting started